10 To-Dos After the Honeymoon!

 4. Tackle Registry Returns

-Sick of looking at those three toaster ovens gathering dust in the corner?
-Bite the bullet and return 'em within two months of your wedding.
-While stores are likely to be lenient with couples who've registered with them, each store will have a different policy on when you need to make returns by and what they'll take back.
+Stop trying to convince yourself that two blenders may actually come in handy—just bite the bullet and return registry items within two months of your wedding.
+While stores are likely to be lenient with couples who've registered with them, each store will have a different return policy, so research who will accept what, and for how long.

-5. Change Your Name (Of Course Only If You've Decided To!)
+5. Change Your Name (If You've Decided To!)

-If you do decide to change your name, it's a good idea to change all your IDs within 90 days of getting married.
-This includes on your driver's license, passport, social security card and credit card companies.
-We can help!
+If you do choose to change your name, it's a good idea to change all of your IDs within 90 days of getting married.
+This includes your driver's license, passport, social security card and credit cards.
+Don't know where to begin?
+Save some time and effort by fast-tracking everything with HitchSwitch.

 6. Give Everyone Your New Address

 If your marriage involved a move, it's perfectly fine to send a mass email or an e-card with your new address.
-The traditional route?
-Buy store-bought moving announcements and slip them in with your thank-you note or have them custom-designed.
-MovingAnnouncementStore.com has cute styles to choose from and can usually have them ready within three business days.
+Or go the traditional route: Buy store-bought moving announcements and slip them in with your thank-you note.
+Websites like TinyPrints.com have cute styles to choose from that you can customize, and they'll usually be ready within a few business days.

 7. Order Your Wedding Photos

-On your first anniversary, wouldn't you love to pop in your wedding DVD and flip through your album?
+On your first anniversary, wouldn't you love to watch your wedding video and flip through your album?
 Don't put off your photo selection and video requests too long!
-Most photographers and videographers issue a standard contract that gives you six months to a year to select album photos and edit footage for your DVD.
+Most photographers and videographers issue a standard contract that gives you six months to a year to select album photos and edit footage for your video.
 If you don't, you may have to pay extra.

 8. Sort Out Finances